benjgorman/cluedo-mysterycalls/README.md

 1. Create an account at [Bland.AI](https://www.bland.ai)
 2. Add credit to your account (calls cost ~$0.10-0.20 per minute)
 3. Get your API key from your account dashboard
-4. Create scenarios in Bland for each suspect (or use our templates)
+4. Create scenarios in Bland for each suspect (or use use instruction mode - see below)
-5. Update the pathway_ids in the `suspects` array to match your Bland suspects
+5. Update the pathway_ids in the `blandAIConfig` file to match your Bland pathways for each suspect.

+## Character AI Configuration

+This game works in two modes:
+- **Pathway Mode**: Uses pre-configured Bland AI pathways (requires specific pathway IDs)
+- **Instruction Mode**: Uses character descriptions to guide the AI (works for everyone - but will be less fun!

+If you're cloning this repo, the game will automatically use Instruction Mode.

 ## 🎲 How to Play